Removing Obstacles for Parolee Employment (ROPE)

 Increasing Family Preservation

-One in ten of the nation’s children have a parent under criminal justice control—in jail or prison, or on probation or parole [1].
-Separation due to incarceration can cause trauma and long-lasting harm to children, their parents/caregivers, families, and communities.
-TCaware seeks to keep families together by providing education regarding high-risk choices.
-Our classes help individuals define what is important to them (family, good health, friends etc....), leading them through a journey that involves new ways of thinking about high- risk activities that lead to the likelihood of problems.
-By helping communities divert justice-involved parents/primary caregivers from incarceration/re-entry, our program promotes the unification of families, prevents children from entering the foster care and/or juvenile justice systems, and allow parents or primary caregivers involved with the justice system to remain united with their children to improve family outcomes.
+2.08 million or 8.33% of 12- to 17-year-olds nationwide report using drugs in the last month.
+Among them, 83.88% report using marijuana in the last month.
+591,000 teenagers aged 12- to 17-years-old used an illicit drug other than marijuana in the last month (https://drugabusestatistics.org/teen-drug-use/).
+In 2021, 46.3 million people aged 12 or older in the US—about 16.5% of the nation's population—met the applicable DSM-5 criteria for having a substance use disorder.
+Of those, 94% did not receive any treatment (https://www.hmpgloballearningnetwork.com ).
+TCaware seeks to keep families together by providing education regarding high-risk drug and alcohol choices for teens and their caregivers.
+Our substance abuse curriculum helps individuals define what is important to them (family, good health, friends etc....), leading them through a journey that involves new ways of thinking about high- risk activities that lead to the likelihood of problems.
+By helping communities divert justice-involved parents/primary caregivers & teens from incarceration/re-entry due to substance abuse, our program promotes the unification of families, prevents children from entering the foster care and/or juvenile justice systems, and allow parents or primary caregivers involved with the justice system to remain united with their children to improve family outcomes.